Help us keep the lights on and support independent, outdoor journalism by donating here.

 In the name and description of every sleeping bag on the market, there will be a number, like in the REI Zephyr 20 or Marmot Trestles Elite Eco 30.
 Most bags–at least for those of us not attempting to summit Everest–will be rated between 0º-55º.
 Simple enough, right?
 You’d likely want a 55º bag for warmer summer temperatures when you won’t need as much insulation to keep your tootsies warms and a 15º bag for cooler fall or winter nights, right?
 Maybe.
 But it’s not always so simple.
 Basically, that temperature rating that first catches your eye may not mean what you think it means.

-For example, If you look at the temperature ratings for a bag with a standard EN rating, there will be 2 numbers: a “comfort limit” and a “lower limit”.
+For example, If you look at the temperature ratings for a bag with a standard EN or ISO rating, there will be 2 numbers: a “comfort limit” and a “lower limit”.
 The lower limit will probably match the number in the name of the bag.
 In a unisex bag, The lower limit is the coldest temperature at which a man will likely feel comfortable.
-But the “comfort limit” is the lowest temp at which a woman will likely sleep comfortably.
-And that comfort rating is usually 10º-20º higher than the lower limit, (meaning a unisex bag rated as a 15º bag will probably only be comfortable down to 27º for a woman)!
-Which explains why Josh feels cozy in his 20º bag almost down to 20º while I start shivering in the same exact bag at 35º or 40º…
+But the comfort limit is the lowest temp at which a woman will likely sleep comfortably.
+And that comfort rating is usually 10º-20º higher than the lower limit, meaning a unisex bag rated for 15º will probably only be comfortable down to 27º for a woman!
+Which explains why Josh feels cozy in his 20º bag almost down to 20º while I start shivering in the same exact bag at 35º or 40º.

 It’s also important to keep in mind that the labeled temperature rating on your bag isn’t usually the optimal performance temp of the bag; it’s where things start getting a little too chilly for comfort.
 Meaning if 30º is the lower limit, by the time temps actually reach 30º, you could be quite chilly.
 So if you regularly camp in 30º temps, maybe opt for a bag that’s rated for colder weather to keep you as comfortable as possible.

-I say usually because to make things even more confusing, some bags (mostly women’s bags from REI), rate the bag with the comfort rating, not the lower limit rating.
+I say usually because to make things even more confusing, some bags are named after the comfort rating, not the lower limit rating.
 Basically, you just have to dig into the description and specs to find out if that’s the case.

 To further complicate things, not all outdoor gear manufacturers use the same rating system.
 Big Agnes, for example, uses their own independent rating system; you simply have to go by the stated temp in the name of the bag (the Sunbeam 15º, for example, has a lower limit rating of 15º) and trust that it’s accurate as it wasn’t third-party certified.
 Marmot, on the other hand, only publishes one temperature, which customers have to assume is the lower limit).